trujunzhang/App-1.4.26-2-fixed/contributingGuides/APPLE_GOOGLE_SIGNIN.md

 ```
 npm run desktop-build
 open desktop-build
-# Then double-click "NewExpensify.dmg" in Finder window
+# Then double-click "NewIeatta.dmg" in Finder window
 ```

 2. Even with this build, the deep link may not be handled by the correct app, as the development Electron config seems to intercept it sometimes.
 To manage this, install [SwiftDefaultApps](https://github.com/Lord-Kamina/SwiftDefaultApps), which adds a preference pane that can be used to configure which app should handle deep links.